 There’s been quite an exodus to low-density cities in 2020 mostly due to the COVID 19 pandemic.
 Crediting this exodus to the pandemic alone might not do justice to other factors too.
 Some cities are just becoming too populated and the after-effects of said overpopulation (property taxes, high cost of owning a home, rent and the time it takes in commuting) are affecting businesses.
 In the tech scene, there’s an ongoing exodus of sorts from silicon valley in San Francisco to Austin, Texas.
-Early on in December 2020, Oracle announced that it was moving its HQ from the valley to the lone star state, Also in the same December, Tech Billionaire, Elon Musk Moved his personal residence to Austin, Texas with Tesla building a $1.1 billion plant there that’s being touted to be the new Tesla HQ (Real Estate Investors in Austin must be grinning from ear to ear right now).
+Early on in December 2020, Oracle announced that it was moving its HQ from the valley to the lone star state, Also in the same December, Tech Billionaire, Elon Musk Moved his personal residence to Austin, Texas with Tesla building a $1.1 billion plant there that’s being touted to be the new Tesla HQ (real estate skip tracing investors in Austin must be grinning from ear to ear right now).
 Obviously moving to low-density cities are now a thing and trust to be your eyes and ears on the best paying low-density cities to consider.

 Cities you should totally consider